South Carolina Court Records

 Phone: (843) 875–3332 or (803) 896–3700

-How do I search for an Inmate in South Carolina State Prison?
+How Do I Search For An Inmate In South Carolina State Prison?

 Are Incarceration Records Public in South Carolina?

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the person resides or was accused.

 How to Look Up Jail Records in South Carolina?